 - To check whether the harness fits, when you pull on it to make it secure, it should lay flat with no crumples.
 Also, remember to adjust the position or straps as your bub grows, according to the manufacturer’s instructions.

 - Don’t forget to take off big, bulky clothing like padded coats, before you buckle your tot up.
 The thickness can get in the way of securing the harness tightly enough.
 Plus, too much clothing can cause your little one to overheat, and a stuffy baby is no fun.
 You can trust us on that one!

-If you are using your car seat as part of a travel system, essentially using the car seat as a pram, ensure that you don’t keep your baby in the seat for longer than 2 hours.
-If you know you will be out and about for a long time, then make sure you are using a carrycot or pram seat rather than a car seat.
+- When using your car seat as part of a travel system, the 90 minute rule still applies.
+If you know you’ll be out for a while, you need to use a carrycot or pram seat, rather than a car seat.

 - Make sure to keep the car seat secured, even when your baby isn’t in it.
 This is especially important if you don’t have ISOFIX points.
 An unsecured car seat causes more damage than it’s worth!

 A newborn’s car seat should be secured in the back of the car, and it must be rear-facing.
 It should never go in the front seat, especially if there’s an active passenger airbag.
 In a situation, where there’s no other choice, move the seat as far back as possible!